powerloom/submissions-bootstrap-node/README.md

 This will create an executable named `main` (or `main.exe` on Windows) in the current directory.

+## Configuration

+To ensure a consistent Peer ID and multiaddress for your bootstrap node, you should configure it with a static private key.
+If no private key is provided, a new one will be generated on each startup, resulting in a different Peer ID and multiaddress.

+1.  **Generate a Private Key:**

+    You can generate a new private key and its corresponding Peer ID and multiaddress by running the bootstrap node executable with the `--generate-key` flag:

+    ```bash
+    go run ./cmd/main.go --generate-key
+    ```

+    This will output the generated private key (hex-encoded), the derived Peer ID, and a local placeholder multiaddress.
+Copy the `Generated Private Key (hex)` value.

+2.  **Configure the `.env` file:**

+    Copy `.env.example` to `.env`:

+    ```bash
+    cp .env.example .env
+    ```

+    Edit the `.env` file and set the `PRIVATE_KEY` variable with the hex-encoded private key generated in the previous step.

+    ```dotenv
+    PRIVATE_KEY=your_generated_private_key_here
+    ```

 ## Run

 You can run the bootstrap node on a default port or specify a custom one.